SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Discussion

-On the other hand, the FD-SPINN algorithm does not suffer from this problem since SPINN is only used to represent the spatial solution and the problem is still asymmetric in time owing to the use of finite differences to approximate time derivatives.
-While we have used a first order scheme here as proof-of-concept of FD-SPINN, it is in principle straightforward to implement higher order schemes to control the time discretization errors using methods such as those proposed in \cite{SCL2020pre}.
+In the context of FD-SPINN algorithms for time dependent PDEs, we used a first order scheme for time marching.
+However it is in principle straightforward to implement higher order schemes to control the time discretization errors using methods such as those proposed in \cite{SCL2020pre}.
 We also point out that the FD-SPINN algorithms presented here are different from the corresponding finite difference schemes since the spatial derivatives are handled \emph{exactly} using automatic differentiation.
 Automatic differentiation has been used in the context of finite element discretization problems in both static \cite{TRRB2002} and dynamic \cite{RG2014} PDEs, but the implicit finite difference schemes we propose here provide a systematic means to develop a variety of efficient time marching schemes.